scandihealth/lpr3-docs/src/aspects.md

 ~~~

 ### Using optional SOAP header to specify integrity error format

+***_UPDATE_***

+Errors that previously could be reported as either INTEGRITY_CHECK or BUSINESS_RULE are from now on (from 26th of June, 2018) only  reported as INTEGRITY_CHECKs.
+As such, the use of the header `LprHeader` is considered deprecated and will be ignored.

 Errors found at level 3 are by default reported on the BUSINESS_RULE format, but with special rules for `codeContext` and `location` values, described in the below sections.
 It is possible to receive level 3 errors on a dedicated INTEGRITY_CHECK format, which simplifies processing of BUSINESS_RULE by eliminating special cases for `codeContext` and `location` values.